acorrenson/lili/README.md

 ## What can we do (for now) with Lili ?

-The current implementation of Lili consist of a tiny **type checker** capable of verifying proofs of propositions expressed in a simple logical system.
-Such proofs are expressed as explicitly typed lambda-terms in a minimalist meta-language inspired by Coq and OCaml notations.
+The current implementation of Lili consist of a tiny **type checker** capable of verifying proofs in a subset of the propositional logic.
+Such proofs are expressed as explicitly typed lambda-terms in a minimalist language inspired by Coq and OCaml notations.

 ### Lili's logic syntax